rockroman/CI_PP4-Knowledge-Flow/README.md

 6. As an authenticated user I would like a functionality to update or delete profile (account) if not planning to use web app anymore
 7. As an authenticated user I would like functionality to pick different types of learning categories in my profile and change them later
 8. As an authenticated user I would like functionality to see and read blog posts that other users created
-9. As an authenticated user I would like functionality to leave a comment on a blog post
-10. As an authenticated user I would like to upload a blog in a selected category so that I can share my knowledge,opinion and informations
+9. As an authenticated user I would like to upload a blog in a selected category so that I can share my knowledge,opinion and informations
+10. As an authenticated user I would like functionality to delete my blog post i I find it no longer relevant
+11. As an authenticated user I would like functionality to leave a comment on a blog post
-11. As an authenticated user I would like functionality to support my blog post with a cover image and change it later if needed.
+12. As an authenticated user I would like functionality to support my blog post with a cover image and change it later if needed.
-12. As an authenticated user I would like the functionality for each category page to have a list of mentors avaliable
+13. As an authenticated user I would like the functionality for each category page to have a list of mentors avaliable
-13. As a user I would like web app to be fully responsive and to have the same experience when using on any device
+14. As a user I would like web app to be fully responsive and to have the same experience when using on any device
-14. As an returning user user I would like functionality to set a new password if I forgot the password so that I can still use the web app
+15. As an returning user user I would like functionality to set a new password if I forgot the password so that I can still use the web app
-15. As a User I would like a Functionality to contact the app owner or a team so that I can leave a suggestion or express my opinion about the web app
+16. As a User I would like a Functionality to contact the app owner or a team so that I can leave a suggestion or express my opinion about the web app
-16. As a user I can update a comment I posted to a blogpost so that if any mistake was made or new information is acquired anyone reading will be up to date
+17. As a user I can update a comment I posted to a blogpost so that if any mistake was made or new information is acquired anyone reading will be up to date

 ### Site Owner Stories

-17. As a site owner I want to restrict access to sections of an app to unauthenticated users so that basic standards of data protection are met
+18. As a site owner I want to restrict access to sections of an app to unauthenticated users so that basic standards of data protection are met
-18. As a Site Owner I would like that authenticated users have full access to web app and its functionality
+19. As a Site Owner I would like that authenticated users have full access to web app and its functionality
-19. As a Site Owner I would like that each data entry is validated before stored in database
+20. As a Site Owner I would like that each data entry is validated before stored in database
-20. As a Site Owner I would like that users an leave a message or feedback via contact form or
+21. As a Site Owner I would like that users an leave a message or feedback via contact form or
-21. As a Site Owner I would like that users have more than one way of comunicating with team or myself
+22. As a Site Owner I would like that users have more than one way of comunicating with team or myself
-22. As a Site Owner I would like that each 'Mentor' user cant see himself on the list of available mentors for his respective category(user wont be contacting himself)
+23. As a Site Owner I would like that each 'Mentor' user cant see himself on the list of available mentors for his respective category(user wont be contacting himself)
-23. As a Site Owner I would like that each authenticated user gets prompt messages when performing CRUD(Create,Read,Update,Delete) operations when using web app.
+24. As a Site Owner I would like that each authenticated user gets prompt messages when performing CRUD(Create,Read,Update,Delete) operations when using web app.
-24. As a Site Owner I would like that each authenticated user has option to get access to an app if he forgots password for any reason via (Reset password functionality)
+25. As a Site Owner I would like that each authenticated user has option to get access to an app if he forgots password for any reason via (Reset password functionality)